muszynn/Nicole-Muszynski/index.md

 ### **Project 2: DARPA Rapid Threat Assessment for Chemical and Biological Warfare Defense**    June 2014 – April 2021

-*Engineering Team Lead, Biomedical Engineer, Research Scientist* \| Advisors: John P. Wikswo, Richard Caprioli, Vanderbilt University
+*Engineering Team Lead, Biomedical Engineer, Project Manager* \| Advisors: John P. Wikswo, Richard Caprioli, Vanderbilt University

 - Developed a system for rapidly heating and/or cooling cells+toxin to achieve metabolic cessation
 - Fabricated a microfluidic system for rapidly mixing and exposing cells to toxin in the seconds to milliseconds range